Government’s leasehold reforms ‘not the revolution required’, peers told

 Tory frontbencher Baroness Williams of Trafford said she does “utterly appreciate the frustration” of certain bills being included, or not being included, but said it has been agreed between the Government and the Opposition which ones would be prioritised.

-Elsewhere on the final day of the session, the Victims and Prisons Bill – which paves the way for the establishment of the independent Infected Blood Compensation Authority – cleared both Houses.
+Elsewhere on the final day of the session, the Victims and Prisons Act – which paves the way for the establishment of the independent Infected Blood Compensation Authority – cleared both Houses.

-The Pet Abduction Bill also cleared all parliamentary stages, with Conservative peer Lord Lexden labelling it an “important day for animal welfare”.
+The Pet Abduction Act also cleared all parliamentary stages, with Conservative peer Lord Lexden labelling it an “important day for animal welfare”.

 Criminals face up to five years in jail for abducting cats and dogs under the legislation.

-The Paternity Leave (Bereavement) Bill, which closes a loophole to ensure working fathers who lose their partner in childbirth will be given the right to “day one” paternity leave, cleared Parliament.
+The Paternity Leave (Bereavement) Act, which closes a loophole to ensure working fathers who lose their partner in childbirth will be given the right to “day one” paternity leave, cleared Parliament.

 Measures to provide a new and easier route for Irish nationals who have lived in the UK for five years to register for British citizenship also received the backing of Parliament.